ndrakos/blog/_posts/2020-09-28-SED_Methods.md

 It is looping through each galaxy to assign the properties.
 Each galaxy takes about 0.1-60 seconds; I'm not sure why some are longer (though it seems to be in the sps.stellar_mass calculation), the time did not correlate with the values of any of the free parameters.
 On average, it takes about 0.4 second per galaxy.
 For the $$512^3$$ simulations, I have about half a million galaxies.
 This means I expect it to take about 2-3 days to generate SEDs for every galaxy using the current implementation.

-Since it is this slow, and does not require any communitcation between iterations, I am going to parallelize it.
+Since it is this slow, I parallelized it using mpi4py.
+It can run on my laptop in about 5 hours.

 ## Scaling Relations